makersmakingchange/LipLoft/README.md

 ### Software

-* Arm the drone by puffing and sipping once ( the led in Interface unit will turn on to indicate it's armed )
-* sip/puff controls the throttle
-* LipSync joystick controls pitch and roll
-* Gryo calibration is automated

-## Operation

 *	Download the necessary files from LipLoft github repository.
   1. Visit LipLoft github repository at https://github.com/makersmakingchange/LipLoft
   2. Click on “Clone or download” button” in green.